Emissions standards for taxis

 Zero Emission Capable (ZEC) taxis

 On 1 January 2018, we introduced licensing requirements to reduce emissions from the taxi fleet by phasing out diesel taxis and increasing the number of ZEC vehicles in London.
 The maximum 15 year age limit remains in place.

-We are helping to fund a Government-led Plug-in Taxi Grant, which will give taxi drivers up to £7,500 off the price of a new ZEC taxi.
+We are helping to fund a government-led plug-in vehicle grant, which will give taxi drivers up to £7,500 off the price of a new ZEC taxi.

 You can charge your ZEC vehicle at home overnight.
 Find out more about the government grants available to you to install charging infrastructure for your ZEC vehicle.

 If you do not have off-street parking, your local authority may be able to install charge points near you.
 Information on charging points will be included in our weekly email to all licensees.
 An updated list of rapid charge points will also be available online.
-Additionally, follow @TfLTPH on Twitter for up-to-date information.
+Additionally, go to the TfLTPH feed on Twitter for up-to-date information.